dy/subscript/README.md

 * extensible (any unary/binary operators/overloading)
 * and seemingly trivial to use...

-It can possibly be slow at parsing, compared to efficient LR algos (needs benchmarking).<br/>
-If you have desire to implement efficient parsing - you're welcome to contribute or fork.

 ### Lispy tree

 It compiles code to lispy tree (see [frisk](https://npmjs.com/frisk)).
 Why?